nicooprat/alfred-ocr/README.md

 # Alfred Workflow OCR

 ## ** A slightly modified version from nicooprat's [project](https://github.com/nicooprat/alfred-ocr) **
+For some reason that project is not updated anymore so I made a new one based on it.

 Take a snapshot and recognize text